Bruce Arena: College

 In 1977, Arena moved back to teach at Cornell and act as the school's assistant lacrosse coach.
 While he was there, the University of Virginia (UVA) advertised for two open coaching positions – head soccer coach and assistant lacrosse coach beginning the 1978 season.
 Arena took that opportunity and went on to coach both the UVA lacrosse and soccer teams for seven years, before becoming the school's dedicated soccer coach in 1985.
-Arena was the head coach of the Virginia program for eighteen years, during which he won five national championships (including 4 straight from 1991 to 1994) and amassed a 295–58–32 record, for a career NCAA mark of 300-65-32.
+Arena was the head coach of the Virginia program for eighteen years, during which he won five national championships (including 4 straight from 1991 to 1994) and amassed a 295–58–32 record, for a career NCAA mark of 300–65–32.
 Additionally, he coached and developed many players at Virginia who would go on to play significant roles in the United States national team, including Claudio Reyna, Jeff Agoos, Ben Olsen, John Harkes and Tony Meola.
+Arena also coached Richie Williams who later became his assistant coach with the US national team and the New England Revolution.
 In addition to coaching, Arena served as the ACC soccer coaches chairman as well as two three-year terms on the NCAA Division I soccer committee from 1989 to 1995.

 D.C.
 United

 On January 3, 1996, Arena left UVA to become the coach of D.C.
 United of Major League Soccer.
 The 1996 season would be both the team's and the league's inaugural season, so Arena needed to build a team from scratch just like the other 9 MLS club managers.
 To make his position even more difficult, he had agreed to coach the U.S. U-23 national team at the 1996 Summer Olympics in Atlanta, where it went a disappointing 1–1–1.
-Despite the distraction of the Olympics, Arena managed to form his team and lead United to an improbable comeback victory in the first MLS Cup at Foxboro Stadium.
+Despite the underperformance at the Olympics, Arena managed to form his team and lead United to an improbable comeback victory in the first MLS Cup at Foxboro Stadium.
 In addition to the MLS title, Arena also took United to the 1996 U.S. Open Cup championship.
 Arena and United continued to experience success in 1997.
 The heavily favored team won its second MLS Cup at RFK Stadium defeating the surprise Western Conference champion Colorado Rapids 2–1.
 Arena's success led to his selection as the 1997 MLS Coach of the Year.
 This year, Arena took United to the semi-finals of the CONCACAF Champions' Cup.
 In 1998, Arena took United to its third consecutive MLS Cup only to see his team fall to the expansion Chicago Fire led by his protégé Bob Bradley.
 However, while Arena failed to add another MLS championship to his resume, he guided United to the CONCACAF Champions' Cup title with a 1–0 victory over Toluca on August 16, 1998.
 He followed that with a defeat of Brazilian club Vasco da Gama to take the Interamerican Cup title.
 Arena was also the 1997 and 1998 MLS All-Star head coach.